-Destination Description FCS Sends an Ethernet frame which has FCS error.
-Preamble Sends a preamble in which pattern is different from the normal pattern.
+Destination Description IFG Sends an Ethernet frame which has the small infer frame gap.
+FCS Sends an Ethernet frame which has FCS error.
+Preamble When the interface bit rate is 10 Gbps or lower, sends a preamble in which pattern is different from the normal pattern.
 PAUSE frames.
 Sends PAUSE frames.
 Wrong IP checksum Sends data which IPv4 Header checksum is wrong.
 Fragmented IP Sends IPv4 data which is fragmented.
 Wrong Layer4 checksum Sends data which checksum in TCP header or UDP header is wrong.
 BERT pattern error Inserts an error into the payload pattern.
 BERT Seq. error Inserts an error into the sequence number which is used to check the pattern sequence in BERT.
 Error symbol/block When the interface bit rate is 10 Gbps, sends data that 64/66B block format in PCS is set to incorrect pattern.
 When 1 Gbps or less, inserts TX_ER of MII Media Independent Interface).
 FEC symbol error This option appears when FEC enable on Setup screen is selected.
 Inserts a symbol error into the FEC of 25G and 100G Ethernet frame.